Manage the IoT on an Energy Budget

 c.
 Pearl Gecko, sampling ADC in EM2 @ 128 Hz: 2.75 µA

 d.
 Pearl Gecko, sampling ADC in EM2 @ 1024 Hz: 6.51 µA

-What we have built here is an autonomous system customized to do a specific task in hardware, allowing the CPU to sleep as much as possible.
-The above is simply an example, and many other configurations are possible.
+What is have built here is an autonomous system customized to do a specific task in hardware, allowing the CPU to sleep as much as possible.
+The above is simply an example and many other configurations are possible.
 Low power applications like this are enabled on the EFM32 platform because of a wide range of low energy mode functionality in the MCU itself:

 - Analog functions (ADC, DAC, ACMP, and IDAC) operate down to EM3

 - Most communication interfaces have modes allowing them to operate down to EM2/EM3

 - Low power timers have broad amounts of functionality: LETIMER, RTC, and RTCC

 - Specialty hardware (e.g., PCNT and LESENSE) allows complex operations that would normally require the CPU